Table of Contents

 A study revealed that it contains over 30 different types of phenolic acid compounds and polyphenols, phenolic acids are powerful antioxidants that help protect the body against harmful cells.

-This also reduces markers of chronic inflammation, high or low blood pressure, cholesterol levels, and blood glucose levels.
+This has the added health benefit of also reducing markers for chronic inflammation, high or low blood pressure, LDL cholesterol, and blood glucose levels.

 3. Protects Your Heart Against Strokes